 If you haven’t seen them play live, rejoice!
 Their most recent release is a live album recorded at Calgary’s Palace Theatre.
 You can buy it right now on their Bandcamp page.

-Grindcore (a fusion of metal and hardcore punk) band Wake has a new album called Devouring Ruin due on March 27.
-The group had planned to play locally and tour the U.S. shortly after but most of those plans have been put on hold.
+Grindcore (a fusion of metal and hardcore punk) band Wake has a new album called Devouring Ruin that was released on March 27.
+The group had planned to play locally and tour the U.S. but those plans have been put on hold.

-Nevertheless, Devouring Ruin will still be released and is available for pre-order on Wake’s Bandcamp page now.
+Nevertheless, Devouring Ruin is available digitally on Wake’s Bandcamp page now.
 If you like things heavy, this is one for you.

 Stoner-rock band Woodhawk’s 26-date Canadian tour in support of last year’s Violent Nature has been put on ice.
-It was scheduled to run from March 26 to May 23 and, while we may be attending concerts again by the tail end of that timeframe, a non-bankrupting tour relies on a sequence of coordinated dates to be successful.
+It was scheduled to run from March 26 to May 23 but that will no longer be possible due to COVID-19.